frozenskys/betaflight_osd_docs/BF-Font-Spec.md

 ### Font ID

-The ID of the font - This is to allow auto loading etc for system fonts.
+The ID of the font - This is to allow auto loading etc. for system fonts.
 Custom or user fonts would set this byte to `0x00` to disable this functionality.

 - Custom `0x00`
 - Default `0x01`